Long-Term Average Impulse Control with Mean Field Interactions: Mean Field Games

 \section{Mean Field Games}

-Building upon the preparatory work on classical long-term average impulse control presented in Appendix~\ref{sect:classical impulse}, we proceed to analyze the mean field game \eqref{e:sec2game}.
+Building upon the preparatory work on classical long-term average impulse control presented in Section~\ref{sect:classical impulse}, we proceed to analyze the mean field game \eqref{e:sec2game}.
 Following the usual mean field game framework, and considering that our mean field structure \eqref{e:reward-fn} relies on the stationary supply rate $z$, we seek an admissible policy $Q$ whose associated supply rate satisfies the fixed-point condition.
 Specifically, given the stationary supply rate $\kappa^{Q}$ and hence the unit price $\vphi(\kappa^{Q})$, an individual agent aims to optimize her policy, such that the resulting long-term supply rate matches $\kappa^{Q}$.
 This section's main results in \thmref{prop-game-equi} establish sufficient conditions for the existence of an equilibrium within the set of admissible impulse controls $ \A$.
 Furthermore, the equilibrium is a $(w,y)$-policy and is explicitly characterized.

-We begin by observing that, as shown in Lemma \ref{lem2-transversality} below, the long-term average supply rate of {\em any admissible policy}\/ $R$ is bounded above by $z_0$ due to the transversality requirement \eqref{eq-xi-transversality}, where the companion paper \cite{HelmSZ:25} shows that $z_0< \infty$ under Conditions \ref{diff-cnd}.
-As a result, we can restrict $\vphi$ to be a function from $[0, z_{0}] $ to $\R_{+}$.
+We begin by observing that, as shown in Lemma \ref{lem2-transversality} below, the long-term average supply rate of {\em any admissible policy}\/ $R$ is bounded above by the constant $z_0$ defined in \eqref{eq:z0defn} due to the transversality requirement \eqref{eq-xi-transversality}.
+As a result, we can restrict $\vphi$ to be a function from $[0, z_{0}] $ to $\R_{+}$, which explains the reason \cndref{c-cond}(b) is restricted to $z \in [0,z_0]$.

 \begin{lem} Assume Condition \ref{diff-cnd} holds.
 For any $R=(\tau, Y) \in \A$, we have \end{lem}

 \begin{proof} Obviously \eqref{e:kappa<z0} holds for $R\in \AF$ as $\kappa^R =0$.
 We now consider an arbitrary $R \in \AI$ and denote by $X= X^R$ the associated controlled process.
 Also let $\{\beta_{n}\}$ be the sequence of stopping times given in Definition \ref{admissible-policy}.
 We apply It\^{o}'s formula to the process $\xi(X(t))$, observing that $A \xi(x) = 1$ for all $x\in \I$,